-Focuses on the creation of a holistic culture of caring and safety for women and families across the lifespan through an understanding of evidence-based health promotion, and disease prevention concepts related to professional nursing practice in diverse settings.
+Focuses on clinical decision making while providing holistic care for women and families across the lifespan.
+The course includes evidence-based practice to guide health promotion and disease prevention for women and families.
 This course includes a supervised practicum.
 Prerequisites: all 3000-level NUR courses.
+Corequisites NUR 4410 & NUR 4870